hydronics2/Teardown-2019/programming/firmware/README.md

 nrfjprog --program feather_nrf52840_express_bootloader-0.2.11_s140_6.1.1.hex --chiperase -f nrf52 --reset

 Once the hex bootloader is flashed, a folder will open (FTHR840BOOT) and you'll see the USB enumerate.
 If you have the board files loaded into Arduion, the port will show up as a Feather nrf52840.
+Try uploading an Arduino blink sketch for fun.

 Next you simply pull the latest circuitpython firmware, UF2 file, over into the FTHR840BOOT folder.
 As of 6/19/19 the uf2 file looks like this: adafruit-circuitpython-feather_nrf52840_express-en_US-4.0.1.uf2